SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 Guard Statement
 ~~~~~~~~~~~~~~~

-A ``guard`` statement ensures that a certain condition is satisfied in a function
+A ``guard`` statement can be used in a function to ensure that
+a certain condition or optional binding expression
-before continuing execution.
+is satisfied before continuing execution.
 If that condition is not satisfied, the function must either return or throw an error.

+Control transfer statements are discussed in :ref:`Statements_ReturnStatement` and
+:ref:`Statements_ThrowStatement` below.

 .. syntax-outline::

     guard <#condition#> else {
+       <#statements#>
-       <#non-fall-through statement#>
+       <#control transfer statement#>
     }

 .. syntax-grammar::